fdeblasio/pokeemerald-expansion/notes.md

 ### FRLG
 - Will need to revert Surf/Waterfall/Dive items to their original functions
+- Remove duplicate GFX (for example, bald_man_frlg is just bald_man in the PR)
+- Improve Rod order

 ### Overworld
 - Seperate out split routes into two maps for different encounters?